helm/charts/stable/prometheus/README.md

 `alertmanager.service.loadBalancerSourceRanges` | list of IP CIDRs allowed access to load balancer (if supported) | `[]` `alertmanager.service.servicePort` | alertmanager service port | `80`
-`alertmanager.service.type` | type of alertmanager service to create | `ClusterIP` `alertmanagerFiles.alertmanager.yml` | Prometheus alertmanager configuration | example configuration
+`alertmanager.service.type` | type of alertmanager service to create | `ClusterIP` `alertmanager.poddisruptionbudget.enabled` | If true, Prometheus server PodDisrubtionBudget will be created | `false` `alertmanager.poddisruptionbudget.maxUnavailable` | which is a description of the number of pods from that set that can be unavailable after the eviction.
+It can be either an absolute number or a percentage | `1`
+`alertmanager.poddisruptionbudget.minAvailbale` | which is a description of the number of pods from that set that must still be available after the eviction, even in the absence of the evicted pod.
+It can be either an absolute number or a percentage | `1`
+`alertmanagerFiles.alertmanager.yml` | Prometheus alertmanager configuration | example configuration
 `configmapReload.name` | configmap-reload container name | `configmap-reload`
 `configmapReload.image.repository` | configmap-reload container image repository | `jimmidyson/configmap-reload`